erew123/alltalk_tts/DOCKER_README.md

   - Example: `docker-build.sh --tts_model piper`
 - `--tag` allows to choose the docker tag.
 Defaults to `latest`.
   - Example: `docker-build.sh --tag mytag`
+- `--clean` allows remove existing dependency build like conda environment or DeepSpeed.
+    - Example: `docker-build.sh --clean`

 ### Arguments for `docker-start.sh`
 - `--config` lets you choose a config JSON file which can subset of `confignew.json`.
 This allows you to change only few values and leave the rest as defined in the default `confignew.json` file.
-  - Example: `docker-build.sh --config /my/config/file.json` with content `{"branding": "My Brand "}` will just change the branding in `confignew.json`.
+  - Example: `docker-start.sh --config /my/config/file.json` with content `{"branding": "My Brand "}` will just change the branding in `confignew.json`.
 - `--voices` lets you add voices for the TTS engine in WAV format.
 You have to specify the folder containing all voice files.
-  - Example: `docker-build.sh --voices /my/voices/dir`
+  - Example: `docker-start.sh --voices /my/voices/dir`
 - `--rvc_voices` similar to voices, this option lets you pick the folder containing the RVC models.
-  - Example: `docker-build.sh --rvc_vices /my/rvc/voices/dir`
+  - Example: `docker-start.sh --rvc_vices /my/rvc/voices/dir`
 - `--no_ui` allows you to not expose port 7852 for the gradio interface.
 Note that you still have to set `launch_gradio` to `false` via JSON file passed to `--config`.
+- `--tag` allows to choose the docker tag of the image to run.
+Defaults to `latest`.
+    - Example: `docker-start.sh --tag mytag`
 - Since the above commands only address the most important options, you might pass additional arbitrary docker commands to the `docker-start.sh`.